-- 20 After exiting the lockout area and while these Directions are in effect, a person must: - take all reasonable steps to stay 1.5 m away from any other person; and - (b) wear a face mask in accordance with directions 30 and 31; and
+- 19 After exiting the lockout area and while these Directions are in effect, a person must: - (a) take all reasonable steps to stay 1.5 m away from any other person;and

-- 21 Subject to directions 22 and 23, after exiting the lockout area a person must not travel to or enter an exclusion zone during the shorter of the following periods: - (a) the 14-day period after the person exits the lockout area; - (b) the period these Directions are in effect. - 22 A person may enter an exclusion zone if: - (a) the person resides in that exclusion zone and the person: - wears a face mask in accordance with directions 30 and 31; and - (ii) practises regular hand hygiene by washing hands or using hand sanitiser while in the exclusion zone; and - (iii) practises social distancing measures while in the exclusion zone; or - (b) the person is an essential worker entering the exclusion zone for the purposes of work and the worker: - wears a face mask in accordance with directions 30 and 31; and - (ii) practises regular hand hygiene by washing hands or using hand sanitiser while in the exclusion zone; and - (iii) practises social distancing measures while in the exclusion zone; and - (iv) self-administers an approved rapid antigen COVID-19 testing procedure every day while in the exclusion zone. - 23 A person may transit through the lockout area or an exclusion zone if: - (a) the person travels on a major thoroughfare that transits through the lockout area or exclusion zone; and - (b) the person is only stopping for food, fuel, medical necessity or accommodation and does not enter premises unrelated to those purposes; and
+- (b) wear a face mask in accordance with directions 31 and 32; and - A person who exits the lockout area and enters an exclusion zone in accordance with my COVID-19 Directions (No. 3) 2022 (as amended), or any subsequent directions that replace and substantially correspond to those Directions, must comply with Direction 21 during the shorter of the following periods: - (a) the 14-day period after the person exits the lockout area; - (b) the period these Directions are in effect. - 21 The person must, while in the exclusion zone: - (a) wear a face mask in accordance with directions 31 and 32; and - (b) practise regular hand hygiene by washing hands or using hand sanitiser; and - (c) practise social distancing measures; and - (d) if the person is an essential worker entering the exclusion zone for the purposes of work, the worker must self-administer an approved rapid antigen COVID-19 testing procedure every day while in the exclusion zone. - 22 A person may transit through the lockout area if: - (a) the person travels on a major thoroughfare that transits through the lockout area; and - (b) the person is only stopping for food, fuel, medical necessity or accommodation and does not enter premises unrelated to those purposes; and - (c) the person wears a face mask in accordance with directions 31 and 32; and - (d) the person practises regular hand hygiene by washing hands or using hand sanitiser while in the lockout area; and

-- (c) the person wears a face mask in accordance with directions 30 and 31; and - (d) the person practises regular hand hygiene by washing hands or using hand sanitiser while in the exclusion zone; and - (e) the person practises social distancing measures while in the exclusion zone.
+(e) the person practises social distancing measures while in the lockout area.